By-election needed after councillor resigns

 Mr Price, who works as a postman, has said that he would be working in the SA postcode area which covers South West Wales.

-Mr Price said: “Having been a Llandrindod Wells Town Councillor for 19 years and a Powys County Councillor for 15 years, including serving as Mayor in 2010/11, changes in my personal circumstances mean that I will cease to be a councillor serving on both authorities.
+“Having been a Llandrindod Wells Town Councillor for 19 years and a Powys County Councillor for 15 years, including serving as Mayor in 2010/11, changes in my personal circumstances mean that I will cease to be a councillor serving on both authorities," he said.

 A spokesman for PCC said: “Powys County Councillor Gary Price has resigned from the council with immediate effect.